How to use the Material Separation Photoshop Plugin

 Alternatively, it can be accessed via the [Plugin] panel -> [Live2D Cubism Material Separation].

-Menu buttonClicking [About] in the menu will display the [About] dialog, where you can check if the current processing device is the GPU or CPU.
+8Menu buttonClicking [About] from the menu displays the [About] dialog box, which allows you to check whether the current processing device is a GPU or CPU.

-Cut Out and Fill:
+Cut Out and Transparency Fill:

 Specify a selection